Can conference organizers get evaluative feedback on the long-term outcomes of their events? Check out The Reminder and find out!

 I call it The Reminder.

 In the standard ALTM version, described in Conferences That Work: Creating Events That People Love, the organizers set aside around 30 minutes just before the end of the event, supply each participant with notepaper and an envelope, and ask them to reflect on the changes they would like to make in their lives as a result of the event over the next [3 months/6 months/year/appropriate time period].
-People then write letters to themselves about their changes and insert the letters into the supplied envelopes, which they then seal and address to themselves.
-The envelopes are collected and mailed out, unread, by the conference organizers once the announced time period has passed.
+People then write letters to themselves about their changes.
+They put the letters into the supplied envelopes, seal and self-address them, and hand them in.
+After the announced time period, the meeting organizers mail the letters.

 ALTM works because the recipients find value in being reminded of their resolutions after time has passed.
 They can note what they have accomplished, what is yet to be done, and what they may have forgotten but still have energy to pursue.